Job Explains How He is Righteous

 Commentary

-1. Job takes an oath (vv.
-1-6).
+Job takes an oath (vv.
+1–6).
 He repeated his charge that God was not treating him fairly (v.
 2).
 He asked God to declare the charges against him, but the heavens had been silent.
-Job declared that as long as he lived, he would defend himself and maintain his integrity (v.
+Job declared that as long as he lived, he would faithfully defend himself and maintain his integrity (v.
 5).
-In the midst of accusations he was declaring that his conscience was clear (v.
+Amid accu-sations, he insisted that his conscience was clear (v.
 6).
-Only God’s forgiveness and the determination to live rightly before God can bring a clear conscience.
+Only God’s for-giveness and a firm determination to live rightly before Him can bring a clear conscience before a holy God.

-2. Job utters a curse (vv.
-7-10).
-It was not enough for Job to affirm his innocence, but he also felt compelled to call down the wrath of God on his accusers.
-Job’s words sound cruel, especially in light of what we are taught about forgiving our enemies (Matt.
-5:38-48).
+Job utters a curse (vv.
+7–10).
+It was not enough for Job to affirm his inno-cence; he also felt compelled to call down the wrath of God on his accusers.
+His words sound severe, especially considering what we are taught about loving and forgiving our enemies (Matt.
+5:38–48).
+His pain seems to overflow into strong language against those who deeply and repeatedly misunder-stood him during his suffering.

-3. Job teaches a lesson (vv.
-11-23).
-He says “I will teach you about the power of God.”
-He goes on to describe God’s judgment of the wicked.
-He says they will die, and their widows will mourn for them as they are slain by the sword or by a plague (vv.
-11-14).
-Job agreed with his friends that the end of the wicked will be disaster, but he did not agree that he was wicked and deserving of punishment.
+Job teaches a lesson (vv.
+11–23).
+He says, “I will teach you about the power of God.”
+He describes God’s judgment of the wicked.
+He says they will die, and their widows will mourn as they are slain by the sword or by plague (vv.
+11–14).
+Job agreed with his friends that the end of the wicked will be disaster, but he did not agree that he was wicked or deserving of punishment.
 He says the wicked will lie down rich and wake up poor (v.
 19).
 Their death will not be peaceful.
-If they try to flee, the storm will follow them and destroy them (vv.
-20-21).
+If they try to flee, the storm will pursue and destroy them (vv.
+20–21).
+Through this, Job shows he understands God’s justice, yet he maintains that his own suffering is not the result of such evil.

 Application